 The Audit & Supervisory Board comprises five audit & supervisory board members (authorized number: five).
 To ensure the reliability of financial reports, the Company appoints internal audit & supervisory board members who have considerable knowledge of finance and accounting.
 Furthermore, to ensure the objectivity and neutrality of the supervisory function, the Company appoints three outside audit & supervisory board members (independent officers, as required by the Tokyo Stock Exchange) with no business relationships or other vested interests in the Company.
 The internal and outside audit & supervisory board members share information closely and work to enhance the supervisory function.

-In fiscal 2018, the Audit & Supervisory Boards Meeting was held 17 times, and the attendance rate was 100% for internal and outside audit & supervisory board members.
+In fiscal year ended March 31, 2018, the Audit & Supervisory Boards Meeting was held 17 times, and the attendance rate was 100% for internal and outside audit & supervisory board members.

 Number of Board of Auditors' Meetings, and Corporate Auditors' Attendance Rate